-As discussed in "Overview" above, during the second quarter of fiscal 2009, we conducted an interim impairment assessment which resulted in the writeoff of all goodwill remaining on our balance sheet.
-As a result, as of October 31, 2008 and April 30, 2009, our consolidated balance sheet included \$455.7 million and \$0 in goodwill, respectively.
+As discussed in "Overview" above, during the second quarter of fiscal 2009, we conducted an interim impairment assessment which resulted in the write-off of all goodwill remaining on our balance sheet.
+As a result, as of October 31, 2008 and July 31, 2009, our consolidated balance sheet included \$455.7 million and \$0 in goodwill, respectively.

 Goodwill represents the excess purchase price over amounts assigned to tangible or identifiable intangible assets acquired and liabilities assumed from our acquisitions.
 In accordance with SFAS 142, we test our goodwill for impairment on an annual basis, which we have determined to be the last business day of fiscal September each year.
 We also test our goodwill for impairment between annual tests if an event occurs or circumstances change that would, more likely than not, reduce the fair value of the reporting unit below its carrying value.
 SFAS 142 requires a two-step method for determining goodwill impairment.
 Step one is to compare the fair value of the reporting unit with the unit's carrying amount, including goodwill.
-If this test indicates that the fair value is less than the carrying value, then step two is required to compare the implied fair value of the reporting unit's goodwill impairment charge would have the effect of decreasing our earnings or increasing our losses in such period.
+If this test indicates that the fair value is less than the carrying value, then step two is required to compare the implied fair value of the reporting unit's goodwill with the carrying amount of the reporting unit's goodwill.
+A non-cash goodwill impairment charge would have the effect of decreasing our earnings or increasing our losses in such period.
 If we are required to take a substantial impairment charge, our operating results would be materially adversely affected in such period.